 - If candidates get a percentile of 90 and above, they do have the chance of getting into a good B Schools.

 CAT continues to be one of the pragmatic exams of our country where the competition is high.
-This article has outlined all the CAT preparation materials and strategies required for scoring well in the CAT exam.
-For CAT aspirants, this article will surely be beneficial so make sure to share this article with all those who are preparing for CAT.
+This article has outlined all the CAT preparation materials and strategies required for scoring well in the exam.
+For IIM aspirants, this article will surely be beneficial so make sure to share this article with all those who are in the midst of their CAT exam preparation for 2021.